conr2286/PocketFT8Xcvr/README.md

 1. Attach the Teensy 4.1 MPU to the board using low profile headers.
 2. Attach the Adafruit resistive 320x480 touchscreen with high profile headers.
 3. Construct a suitable filter (e.g. 5-pole Chebyshev) for your chosen band of operation and solder it into the FL1 spot
-4. Solder SMD CR2032 battery holder to reverse side of PCB and install battery
+4. Hand solder SMD CR2032 battery holder to reverse side of PCB and install battery
-5. Solder THT red XMIT LED
+5. Hand solder THT red XMIT LED
 6. Wind THT T1 (10T bifilar #26 on FT37-43 core) and install
 7. Install right angle header for GPS
 8. Install SMD SMA antenna socket
 9. Smoke test with wall wart USB supply (not your computer;)
-10. Execute each of the BenchTests in order to check-out the circuit subsystems
+10. Build and execute each of the BenchTests in order to check-out the circuit subsystems

 # Putting Pocket FT8 Revisited On-the-Air
 1. Create an SD file, config.json, to configure the Pocket FT8 for your station.
 The required parameters are, callsign and frequency.
 Install the SD file in Teensy (not the Adafruit display).